wearefuturegov/gov-uk-eleventy-kit/README.md

 The main folder is `/pages` where HTML pages live.

 Layouts are in the `/_includes` subfolder.
-Choose which layout you want to use by chaning the front matter:
+Choose which layout you want to use by changing the lines at the top of the files:

 ```
 ---